-I am currently the Ginni Rometty Associate Professor of Computer Science at Northwestern University.
-My interests lie in challenges and limitations that arise when people theorize and draw inductive inferences from data.
-My research on uncertainty representation and interactive data analysis explores how to best align data-driven interfaces and summaries with human reasoning capabilities, how to understand the role of interactive analysis across different stages of a statistical workflow, how to evaluate data interfaces as well as the experiments researchers use to identify differences between them, and how to develop tools that support reasoning under uncertainty in domains like strategic games or privacy.
-I approach many of these problems by drawing on formal models of rational inference as a basis for comparison and proposing solutions.
-My work has been awarded with multiple best paper and honorable mention awards at top visualization and HCI venues, a Microsoft Faculty award, a Google Faculty award, and NSF CAREER, Medium, and Small awards as PI, among others.
-I frequently speak and blog on topics related to data-driven decision making and interactive interfaces.
+My research interests lie in how to address challenges that arise when people theorize and draw inductive inferences from data under uncertainty.
+I am interested in statistical workflows that span the explanatory and predictive (ML) modeling divide.
+My work on uncertainty visualization and interactive data analysis has explored how to best align data-driven interfaces and summaries with human reasoning capabilities to improve reasoning about data-generating processes, how to understand the role of interactive analysis across different stages of a statistical workflow, and how to develop tools that support reasoning under uncertainty in domains like strategic games or privacy.
+I maintain an active interest in metascience and statistical reform, and have contributed decision theoretic frameworks for better experiments for learning about the effects of data-driven inferences and model explanations.
+I approach many of these problems by drawing on formal models of rational inference as a basis for comparison and path toward solutions.

 Selected recent publications